Welcome To The Only Place On Earth Fully Dedicated To Flea Markets In And Around The City Of Philadelphia, And Those Who Love Them!

 Fairmount Flea Market Review

 Non-members can read part one of the two-part review I wrote for the Fairmount Flea Market by clicking the link below.
 This flea market, which takes place around the historic Eastern State Penitentiary at 22nd Street & Fairmount Avenue, in the Art Museum section of the city, is held twice a year normally in May and September.
-It is Phila Flea Markets’s most popular events and attracts more than 150 vendors and thousands of shoppers.
+It is Phila Flea Markets’s most popular event and attracts more than 150 vendors and thousands of shoppers.

 How-To Flea Market Article